power-watt/notes/machine-learning-resources.md

 * Collecting small amounts of data from sensors and performing some computation onsite before sending the data to a larger collection of data for storage or further computation - Usually sent to the cloud

 ### Hadoop Distributed File System (HDFS)
-* Sometimes referred to as "Hadoop"
+* Commonly referred to as "Hadoop"
 * An opensource database framework designed for storing data across a cluster of machines
   * YARN and HDFS are the core components in the architecture
-  * YARN
-    * A technical portion of Hadoop to be aware of to better understand the architecture
+    * YARN is technical portion of Hadoop to be aware of to better understand the architecture
-    * The Data Operating System that runs on top of HDFS
-    * It does Cluster Resource Management
-* HDFS is a distributed data base - The data is distributed across a cluster of machines
+* HDFS is a distributed file system - The data is distributed across a cluster of machines
   * Good with big data
 * There are many appendage-like services that may or may not be installed on top of HDFS and YARN
   * **Apache Spark**
-    * An important in-memory data processing engine that people use
-    * It's kind of like a HDFS version of a SQL database
+    * It's kind of like a SQL database for HDFS
     * Experience with Apache Spark is considered very valuable

 ### Data Science